 7) Go to a free harp concert.

 Another unique thing to do in Bruges is to attend one of the free harp concerts by local harpist Luc Vanlaere.
 These are held in Site Oud Sint Jan, which is located on Mariastraat 38 right across from Our Lady Church.
-The concerts take place from Tuesday to Saturday at 3 pm, 5 pm, and 6.30 pm, with each session lasting 40 minutes.
-You can find more information about the harp concerts here.
+Each session lasts 40 minutes.
+The concert schedule changes throughout the year, so it’s best to check for updated information about the harp concerts here.

 8) Go find the windmills.